dr-matt-smith/unity-cookbook-2023-ch06-terrains/README.md

-# unity-cookbook-2023-ch06-terrains-and-probuilder
+# unity-cookbook-2023-ch06-terrains

-## Chapter 6: Cerating 3D envirnments with Terrains and ProBuilder
+## Chapter 6: Cerating 3D envirnments with Terrains

 The **completed** Unity projects for each example can be found in their own repos as follows: